JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 - ADAS too sensitive in the city.

-➡️ The situation improves a lot by installing the latest software updates .
+➡️ The situation greatly improves by installing the latest software updates.

 - High consumption above 110 km/h;